tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/语音通话/TRTCCalling API（Web）_intl_en.md

 let options = {
   SDKAppID: 0, // Replace `0` with the `SDKAppID` of your IM application when connecting
-  // The `tim` parameter was introduced in v0.10.2.
+  // The `tim` parameter is added starting from v0.10.2
   // The parameter guarantees the uniqueness of an existing TIM instance.
   tim: tim
 };